 Add this all together and groups could easily simulate any musical instrument.

-Having these old songs in our lives provides us with memories and connects us with the emotions and special feelings that let us "Remember Then" just like the 1962 hit performed below by Larry Chance and The Earls.
+Having these old songs in our lives provides us with memories and connects us with the emotions and special feelings that let us "Remember Then" just like this 1962 hit performed below by Larry Chance and The Earls.

 All the songs, memories and cool rare videos you will see on these pages were part of a life I would gladly return to...

 Just like in "Back to the Future"...Life was good.